Shopify App That Lets You Shop with Friends Online

 Most wishlist apps for Shopify offer a similar set of features.
 Shoppers get a page where they can view their saved items, usually displayed as a text list with product names, thumbnails, and prices.
 The store owner gets a dashboard showing which products are being saved most often, along with the ability to send automated reminder emails prompting shoppers to return and complete their purchase.

-Some apps go further, offering share-by-email functionality, back-in-stock alerts for wishlisted items, and integrations with email marketing platforms for retargeting campaigns.
+Some apps go further with share-by-email functionality, back-in-stock alerts for wishlisted items, and integrations with email marketing platforms for retargeting campaigns.
 A few offer price-drop notifications, which trigger an email when a saved product goes on sale.

-The concept is straightforward, and for stores looking to create an online wishlist experience for their shoppers, there’s no shortage of options.
-The question isn’t whether you can add a wishlist to your Shopify store.
-It’s whether the wishlist is actually doing what you think it’s doing.
+The concept is straightforward.
+For stores looking to add a wishlist experience, there’s no shortage of options.
+The real question is whether the wishlist you’ve installed actually does what you think it’s doing.

 Why Shopify Stores Add Wishlists

-The case for wishlists is built on several real benefits, and it’s worth understanding them before we look at the limitations.
+The case for wishlists is built on several real benefits, and they’re worth understanding before we look at the limitations.

-Wishlists give shoppers who aren’t ready to buy a middle ground between “add to cart” and “close the tab.”
-The thinking is that if you provide a low-commitment save option, you keep the shopper connected to your store instead of losing them entirely.
+Reducing cart abandonment.
+Wishlists give shoppers who are still on the fence a middle ground between “add to cart” and “close the tab.”
+If you provide a low-commitment save option, the thinking goes, you keep the shopper connected to your store instead of losing them entirely.

+Enabling email remarketing.
 Once a shopper saves a product, the store has a data point.
-Wishlist apps can trigger automated emails — reminders, price-drop alerts, low-stock warnings — that bring shoppers back.
-For stores already running email flows through platforms like Klaviyo or MailerLite, wishlist data adds another behavioral trigger to work with.
+Wishlist apps can trigger automated emails (reminders, price-drop alerts, low-stock warnings) that bring shoppers back.
+For stores already running email flows through Klaviyo or MailerLite, wishlist data adds another behavioral trigger to work with.

+Gathering product interest data.
 Wishlists tell you what shoppers want, even when they don’t buy.
-If 200 people save a product but only 10 purchase it, that’s a signal — maybe the price is wrong, maybe it’s out of stock in popular sizes, maybe the product page needs work.
-This data can inform merchandising decisions and inventory planning.
+If 200 people save a product but only 10 purchase it, that’s a signal.
+Maybe the price is wrong.
+Maybe it’s out of stock in popular sizes.
+Maybe the product page needs work.
+This data can inform merchandising and inventory planning.

+Seasonal and gift shopping.
 This is where wishlists genuinely shine.
-During holiday seasons, shoppers create wishlists to share with family and friends.
+During the holidays, shoppers create wishlists to share with family.
 Search volume for terms like “wishlist maker” and “christmas wish list” spikes dramatically in Q4, and stores with wishlist functionality can capture that intent.
 For gift-oriented stores, this is a real and meaningful use case.

 These are legitimate benefits.
-But they come with a catch that changes the math significantly.
+They come with a catch that changes the math.

 The Wishlist Problem Nobody Talks About

-Wishlist apps love to showcase their conversion rates.
-And the numbers look impressive: 30%, 40%, sometimes higher.
-Shoppers who use the wishlist convert at dramatically better rates than those who don’t.
+Wishlist apps love to showcase their conversion rates, and the numbers look impressive: 30%, 40%, sometimes higher.
+Shoppers who use the wishlist convert at dramatically better rates than those who skip it.

 Across the ecommerce industry, wishlist usage rates typically fall between 1% and 3% of total visitors.
 On a Shopify store with 10,000 monthly visitors, that means somewhere between 100 and 300 people will actually click the heart icon and save a product.

-Let’s do the math that wishlist providers hope you won’t do.
+Time for the math wishlist providers hope you won’t do.

 Say your wishlist converts 35% of the shoppers who use it.
 That’s an exceptional conversion rate.
 On 200 users (2% of 10,000 visitors), that’s 70 orders.
 Out of 10,000 visitors, 70 orders from the wishlist means it’s responsible for 0.7% of your total traffic converting.